Brand Guidelines

 Don't

-- Use glassmorphism, backdrop-blur, or glow effects
+- Use glassmorphism, backdrop-blur, or neon glow

 - Stretch, distort, or recolor the logo